-Public Holidays Belgium 2024
+Public Holidays in Belgium

 Belgium, a country in Western Europe, is known for its medieval towns, Renaissance architecture, and as headquarters of the European Union and NATO.
 The country has distinctive regions including Dutch-speaking Flanders to the north, French-speaking Wallonia to the south and a German-speaking community in the east.
 The bilingual capital, Brussels, has ornate guildhalls at Grand-Place and elegant art-nouveau buildings.
 Renowned for its chocolates, waffles, and beer, Belgium offers a rich cultural experience steeped in history and culinary arts.